Michael Stewart, Baron Stewart of Fulham: Government 1964–70

 When Harold Wilson became Prime Minister in 1964, Stewart was appointed Secretary of State for Education and Science.
 He was promoted to Secretary of State for Foreign Affairs in January 1965 after his predecessor Patrick Gordon Walker's bid to regain a House of Commons seat in the 1965 Leyton by-election failed.
 He was described by the press as relatively unknown to the public but was extremely well known within Fabian socialist circles.
 He became Secretary of State for Economic Affairs in 1966.
 From 1966 to 1968, he was First Secretary of State.
 He returned to the Foreign Office from 1968 to 1970.
 As foreign secretary, he was instrumental in supplying arms to support the Nigerian military dictatorship's crushing of the secessionist Republic of Biafra in the Nigerian Civil War (when up to one million people died), later saying "It would have been quite easy for me to say: This is going to be difficult – let's cut off all connexion with the Nigerian Government.
 If I'd done that I should have known that I was encouraging in Africa the principle of tribal secession – with all the misery that could bring to Africa in the future."

 Post-Government

 A committed pro-European, Stewart was leader of the Labour Delegation to the Council of Europe in June 1970, and joint president of the Labour Committee for Europe with George Brown and Roy Jenkins.
 He served as a member of the European Parliament from 1975 to 1976.

 Stewart was a supporter of a United Ireland, supporting a peaceful resolution to the partition of Ireland.

 Stewart was made a member of the Privy Council in 1964.
-He was appointed a Companion of Honour (CH) in the 1969 New Year Honours.
+He was appointed a Member of the Order of the Companions of Honour (CH) in the 1969 New Year Honours.
 He retired from the House of Commons in 1979.
 He was elevated to the House of Lords, being created a life peer with the title Baron Stewart of Fulham, of Fulham in Greater London, on 5 July 1979.

+Brian Harrison recorded an oral history interview with Stewart, in March 1978, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Stewart discusses his teaching career and his connection with the Association for Education in Citizenship.

-He died in 1990, aged 83.
+He died at a hospital in London on 10 March 1990, at the age of 83.